April 7, 2021

 Facility manager Wes Bracken said at the time, "The concept of remanufacturing the Cat 1100 and 3100 Series Engines has been enthusiastically accepted by Caterpillar dealers across the country.
 We also expect growing enthusiasm for the program from engine users."

 Today, Caterpillar Remanufacturing offers nearly 8,000 unique remanufactured parts numbers.
-Now 3,600 employees – located in eight global facilities – produce remanufactured parts for eight Caterpillar brands.
+Now 3,600 employees – located in eight global facilities – produce remanufactured parts for multiple Caterpillar brands.

-Since the initial launch, various technology breakthroughs have allowed Caterpillar to offer an expanded line of reman products.
+Since the initial launch, various technology breakthroughs have allowed Caterpillar to offer an expanded line of Cat Reman products.
 One major development happened in 1985 when technology to remove and install in-cylinder engine components as one unit was unveiled.
-This invention allowed the customer to replace the liner, piston, and connecting rod as one pre-assembled kit and made the Reman Cylinder Pack possible.
+This invention allowed the customer to replace the liner, piston, and connecting rod as one pre-assembled kit and made the Cat Reman Cylinder Pack possible.

 We’re proud that our remanufacturing business has provided customers with quality equipment that delivers the best economic proposition for their business for nearly 50 years now.
 Our engineering and manufacturing expertise, field population and dealer organization make it possible for us to offer remanufactured products and components through Cat® Reman, Progress Rail Services and Solar Turbines.